ironhack-labs/lab-angular-access-control/readme.md

   - `message`.
 - Define a `getAccessLog()` method, that returns the array of objects.

-### Iteration 2: Form Component
+### Iteration 2: Form component

-We are going to need a form to insert new access items in the Service array.
+We are going to need a form to insert new access items in the service array.
 We are going to create a `LogFormComponent` component to have all the form functionality on it.
 The form will have two different fields: `person` and `message`.

 Once the component is created, we have to add the Service as a provider, so we can interact with the methods we created.
 When the form is submitted, we have to call the `addAccessItem()` method in the service to add a new element to the array.